NHOrus/srwq-compilation/episode-04.md

 Engineers
 Johnathan Kazahara
 Rio Mei Long
-Ryoto Hikawa ('Microchips is right, you're needed over there on the Tausendfeussler')
+Ryoto Hikawa ('Microchips is right, you're needed over there on the Tausendfuessler')

 Prisoners
 Arado Balanga ('We need to have a proper chat with this kid...')